Instruction for authors

 It is one of the rare French language journals to participate in the FAO “Agora” initiative which helps research and teaching institutions of developing countries to freely access international scientific research.

-The journal publishes six issues per year, three or four of which are composed of articles spontaneously submitted by authors.
-The other issues are dedicated to a particular theme and made up of articles requested by the editorial board.
+The journal publishes one issue per year.
+Articles spontaneously submitted by authors are published as soon as they are accepted and the editing process is completed.
+Thematic issues are initiated by the editorial board or proposed by an external coordinator.
+Their articles are also published on a regular basis and are grouped together on a page specific to the thematic issue.
 Among the themes treated over the last few years and illustrating their diversity, one finds: Brazilian agriculture, peri-urban farming, fair trade, family farming, fish farming, millet and sorghum agro-biodiversity, cotton, mycotoxins, localized agrifood systems, livestock production in rural areas, etc.

 Advice to authors